 Investigating can take time.
 But it will help you to find plugins that will most damage the loading speed of your website.
 You can look for a less resource-heavy plugin at that stage, or you can find another way to avoid website loading issues.

 Check if your latency is good or not.

-If it’s not with your code or images, perhaps it’s with your hosting and where you placed your web servers.
+If it’s not with your code or images, perhaps it’s with your web hosting and where you placed your web servers.
 Maybe your web hosting provider isn’t fast enough.